 Do you need an app custom-made for you? a webapp? a desktop app? an IoT device programmed?
 Then you might want to become a Client of the CSE Capstone project class.
-We will have over 30 teams of Senior Computer majors eager to work on app good app idea, like yours, this August 2017.
+We will have over 35 teams of Senior Computer majors eager to work on good app ideas like yours, starting August 24, 2018.

 How to Apply

 If you are interested in being a client for this class then simply email Dr. Vidal a short description of your idea, by August 24.
 You should include:

 - What you want the app to do, and who will use it.
 A short paragraph is enough.

 - Any platform requirements you might have, such as: must be an Android app, must run on Windows, etc.

 The students will read all these project descriptions and choose which project they want to work on.
 You can also read the projects submitted for the 2017-18 year.

 Wow!
 I am extremely impressed with the work that [the team] has done on the traffic engineering project.

 I’ve worked in and out of the software industry for decades (spend a number of years heading up user interface design, documentation, programmer toolkit documentation, etc), and I can honestly say I’ve never had such a fun & productive development experience.
 These guys instantly understood my needs, ran with them, and improved upon them.
 And they were communicative, personable, and professional throughout.

 We were VERY pleased with the work of our team.
 The app looks great and has the functionality that we need.